|Applies To||RSA Product Set: Archer|

 |Cause||This issue occurs due to a misconfiguration with SSL and/or the web.config file. |

-Verify that the web.config fie is properly configured.
+Verify that the web.config file is properly configured

 - Edit the C:\inetpub\wwwroot\RSAarcher\web.config file.
 (The volume letter may vary.)

-- Search for the httpGetEnabled attribute and change it from <serviceMetadata httpGetEnabled="false" /> to be <serviceMetadata httpsGetEnabled="true" /> instead.
+- Search for the httpGetEnabled attribute and change it from <serviceMetadata httpGetEnabled="false" /> to be <serviceMetadata httpsGetEnabled="true" />.

 - Search for <security mode="Transport" /> and uncomment it.

-- Search for <httpTransport maxReceivedMessageSize and change it from <httpTransport maxReceivedMessageSize to be <httpsTransport maxReceivedMessageSize instead.
+- Search for <httpTransport maxReceivedMessageSize and change it from <httpTransport maxReceivedMessageSize to be <httpsTransport maxReceivedMessageSize.

-- Search for <httpTransport transferMode="StreamedRequest" and change it from <httpTransport transferMode="StreamedRequest" to be <httpsTransport transferMode="StreamedRequest" instead.
+- Search for <httpTransport transferMode="StreamedRequest" and change it from <httpTransport transferMode="StreamedRequest" to be <httpsTransport transferMode="StreamedRequest".